-Massachusetts Assault and Battery Defense Lawyers
+Bristol County Assault and Battery Defense Lawyers

 Have You Been Charged with Assault or Battery in Massachusetts?

+At the Law Office of Frank D. Camera and Associates, we understand that good people sometimes find themselves in difficult situations.
+We also understand that good people make mistakes.
 If you or someone you love has been charged with assault or battery in Massachusetts, you must take the charges very seriously.
 The penalties for a conviction can be severe, and a conviction will create a criminal record that will follow you for the rest of your life.

 The good news is that you are innocent until proven guilty, and you have the right to a vigorous defense.
 Our experienced criminal defense lawyers are here to protect your rights, fight the charges, and help you avoid the serious consequences of a conviction.
+When you reach out to our team after an arrest, we can explain how the law applies to your specific situation and what you can expect at each stage of the case in local courts such as the Fall River District Court or New Bedford District Court.
+By speaking with an assault attorney in Bristol County early, you can avoid common mistakes, preserve important evidence, and begin building a defense strategy that is tailored to your version of events and your goals for the future.

 What Is the Difference Between Assault and Battery in Massachusetts?